 M-NCPPC has participated in Program Open Space (POS) funding since the program began in 1968.
 To date, more than 2,253 acres of land in the Rural and Agricultural Area are protected using POS funding.
-(Many more acres of POS-acquired land are contained in the Growth Tier.)
-POS-acquired lands serve as a basis for acquisitions along the Patuxent River and protect the scenic value of the waterfront.
-Today, the Patuxent River Park, owned by M-NCPPC, is more than 7,435 acres; more than 6,700 acres of it remain in forested.
-There are 700 acres dedicated to active agriculture and a little more than 100 acres are used for a variety of recreation-related activities including ramps for boating, the Jug Bay Visitor's Center, Rural Life Museums, and land area to support the Patuxent River Keeper.
+(Many more acres of POS acquired land are contained in the Growth Tier.)
+POS acquired lands serve as a basis for acquisitions along the Patuxent River and protect the scenic value of the waterfront.
+Today, the Patuxent River Park, owned by M-NCPPC, totals more than 7,435 acres of land.
+Of this land, more than 6,700 acres remain in forested There is 700 acres dedicated to active agriculture, and a little more than 100 acres is utilized for a variety of recreation-oriented pursuits including three boat ramps, the Jug Bay Visitor's Center, Rural Life Museums, and land area to support the Patuxent River Keeper.
 In addition, the Department of Natural Resources has purchased additional lands along the Patuxent River in Prince George's County.
-These purchases total 5,048 acres, making the Patuxent River corridor the largest publicly accessible natural preservation area in the County.
+These purchases total 5,048 acres making the Patuxent River corridor the largest publicly accessible natural preservation area in the County.